kimhyunkang/blog/_posts/2014-06-16-rust-rfc-libsql.markdown

 I'm trying to create a type-safe, implementation-neutral DSL to relational database systems.
 This is going be a fairly large project, and considering the importance of SQL libraries, I want as many criticism as possible in the earliest design phase.
 Please feel free to send me a feedback by the comment or by email (kimhyunkang at gmail.com).

+## Design goal

+The goal this library is trying to achieve is:

+* A unified interface to access various RDBMS systems
+* SQL-like DSL to generate SQL queries
+* Type-safe database manipulation

 The system would be separated into three subsystems.

 * Compiler macro for rustc, which translates an SQL-like DSL into an internal representation.